aakarim/mmake/README.md

 # MMake (Mono Make): Monorepo Task Runner

 ## About
 Mono Make is a simple monorepo task runner based on top of Make.
-It allows you to split your Makefiles up across multiple files, and provides a few extra features to make your life easier when working with scripts in monorepos.
+It allows you to split your Makefiles up across multiple files and directories, and provides a few extra features to make your life easier when working with scripts in monorepos.

+Think of it as all the discoverability and tooling of a build system like Bazel, but without the headaches of having to learn a new build system.

 The goals here are to:
+- Make it easy to discover and run targets.
 - Simplify the distribution of Makefiles across various files and directories.
-- Make it easy to discover and run targets.
 - Enable scripts to run anywhere within your monorepo.
 - Manage build outputs & code generation